AerysNan/NaiveBase/README.md

 ## Function

-NaiveBase's SQL grammar is slightly different from others commonly-used databases.
+NaiveBase's SQL grammar is slightly different from other commonly-used databases.
 Some examples are listed as follows.
-To ensure your grammar is correct, check `src/parser/SQL.g4` for further description.
+To ensure your grammar is correct, please refer to `src/parser/SQL.g4` for further description.

 ### Basic SQL Statement